In Jesus’s hands five loaves and two fish became enough to feed a multitude, with plenty remaining.

 When making a legacy gift to The Presbyterian Church in Canada, please consider naming PWS&D separately in order to support the ongoing development and relief work of the PCC.

-If you have chosen to include PWS&D in your Will, please let us know.
+If you have chosen to include PWS&D in your estate plans, please let us know.
 We would love the opportunity to thank you.

 On January 24, 2014, PWS&D and Presbyterians Sharing received an incredibly generous gift from the estate of Marion and Bruce Berry of Thornhill, Ontario.
 The couple, married for over 70 years, left a bequest of $850,000 to be equally divided between PWS&D and Presbyterians Sharing.